About Us

 Sam Girling grew up in the UK and studied percussion and timpani at Trinity College of Music.
 He completed his Masters degree in musicology at Royal Holloway (University of London) in 2012 and his PhD at the University of Auckland in 2018, specialising in developments in percussion writing during the early nineteenth century.

 In 2021–22 Sam completed a DAAD-funded research fellowship at the Beethoven-Haus Archive in Bonn.
 He has published several book chapters and articles on his work as well as numerous edited volumes of early nineteenth-century chamber music.
 He has given pre-concert talks for the APO, an interview for BBC Radio 3, has presented at a number of international music conferences, and also lectures on various music theory and history topics at the University of Auckland.
-He also teaches drum kit at Rosmini College and percussion at Baradene College.
+He teaches drum kit at Rosmini College and percussion at Baradene College.

 Since early 2023 Sam has been Production & Marketing Manager for Auckland Choral and has recently taken on the role of Competition Coordinator for the Nicholas Tarling Aria Competition.